 - Identify your qualifications and competencies so you will know your strengths and how to highlight them in the executive resume that you will create.

 - Assess the kinds of job positions, job functions, and specific industries where your experiences and qualifications will fit.
 Even if you think that you have gained a lot of work experiences already, it may not count if it is not related to the job position that you are applying for especially if it is a top executive management position.
+You may also see Chief Executive Officer Resume Templates

 - A comprehensive executive resume starts with outlining all the content that you would like to include in the specific document.
 Create an executive resume draft so you will not forget the items that you want to discuss in your resume.

 - Make sure that you are aware of the things that can serve as the highlight of your application.
-In creating an executive resume, remember that your goal is to impress the human resource department of the company that you are applying at.
+In creating an executive resume, remember that your goal is to impress the human resource department of the company that you are applying it.

 - Select an executive resume template that you may use as a guide or a reference.
-In creating an executive resume, it will truly help if you will use a template that already contains the details that is needed for your application.
+In creating an executive resume, it will truly help if you will use a template that already contains the details that are needed for your application.
 It will be easier for you to create a resume if you are already aware of the information that you need to supply.
 More so, you will be assured that the format in which your professional details should be placed in a specific document is carefully thought of and planned.

 - Select the resume type that you will use in writing an executive resume.
 A more detailed guide regarding this matter are as follows: